R-Rajkumar/puppetforge/README.md

 	cd /dir/to/puppetforge/

-5. Give executable permission to puppetforge.sh

- 	chmod +x puppetforge.sh

-6. Specify the puppetforge modules you want to install in puppetforge.modules file
+5. Specify the puppetforge modules you want to install in puppetforge.modules file

-7. run puppetforge.sh
+6. run puppetforge.sh

 	./puppetforge.sh -v|-h|--help